m-ld/m-ld-js/doc/includes/how-to/kb-handle-updates.md

     knowledgeDiv, questionText, answerList, answerInput, addAnswerButton } = templated(knowledgeTemplate);
   questionText.innerText = question;
-  for (let ans of array(answer))
+  // The `answer` field can be one string or an array for (let ans of array(answer))
     addAnswer(answerList, ans);
   addAnswerButton.addEventListener('click', () => {